RLSbench: Domain Adaptation Under Relaxed Label Shift: Introduction

-A complementary line of research focuses on constructing benchmark datasets for evaluating methods, in the hopes of finding heuristics that tend to incorporate the unlabeled target data profitably for the kinds of problems that arise in practice.
+A complementary line of research focuses on constructing benchmark datasets, in the hopes of finding heuristics for incorporating the unlabeled target data that result in improvements on the kinds of problems that arise in practice.
 Examples of such benchmarks include OfficeHome~\citep{venkateswara2017deep}, Domainnet~\citep{peng2019moment}), WILDS~\citep{sagawa2021extending}.
-However, most academic benchmarks exhibit little or no shift in the label distribution $p(y)$.
+However, most of these benchmark datasets exhibit little shift in the label distribution $p(y)$ (or none at all).
 Consequently, benchmark-driven research has produced a variety of heuristic methods \citep{ganin2016domain, sohn2020fixmatch, wang2021tent, li2016revisiting} that despite yielding gains in benchmark performance tend to break when $p(y)$ shifts.
-While this has previously been shown for domain-adversarial methods \citep{wu2019domain, zhao2019learning}, we show that this problem is more widespread than previously known.
+While this vulnerability has previously been demonstrated for domain-adversarial methods \citep{wu2019domain, zhao2019learning}, we show that this problem is more widespread than previously known.
 Several recent papers attempt to address shift in label distribution compounded by natural variations in $p(x|y)$~\citep{tan2020class, tachet2020domain, prabhu2021sentry}.
-However, the experimental evaluations are hard to compare across papers owing to discrepancies in how shifts in $p(y)$ are simulated and the choice of evaluation metrics.
-Moreover, many methods violate the unsupervised contract by peeking at target validation performance during model selection and hyperparameter tuning. \update{In short, there is a paucity of comprehensive and fair comparisons between DA methods for settings with shifts in label distribution.}
+However, it can be hard to compare experimental results across papers, owing to discrepancies in how shifts in $p(y)$ are simulated and the choice of evaluation metrics.
+Moreover, many methods violate the unsupervised contract by peeking at target validation performance during model selection and hyperparameter tuning~\citep{wilson2020survey, saito2021tune}. \update{In short, there is a paucity of comprehensive and fair comparisons between DA methods for settings with shifts in label distribution.}